DataDog/integrations-core/torchserve/README.md

   - openmetrics_endpoint: http://<TORCHSERVE_ADDRESS>:8082/metrics
 ```

-A lot more options are available for this endpoint, as you can see in the [sample torchserve.d/conf.yaml][4].
+For more options, see the [sample `torchserve.d/conf.yaml` file][4].

-TorchServe allows the custom service code to emit metrics that will be available based on the configured `metrics_mode` as explained in [their documentation][11].
+TorchServe allows the custom service code to emit [metrics that will be available based on the configured `metrics_mode`][11].
 You can configure this integration to collect these metrics using the `extra_metrics` option.
 These metrics will have the `torchserver.openmetrics` prefix, just like any other metrics coming from this endpoint.

-<div class="alert alert-info">These custom TorchServe metrics will be considered as standard metrics in Datadog.</div>
+<div class="alert alert-info">These custom TorchServe metrics are considered standard metrics in Datadog.</div>

 <!-- xxz tab xxx -->
 <!-- xxx tab "Inference API" xxx -->
 #### Configure the Inference API

 This integration relies on the [Inference API][14] to get the overall status of your TorchServe instance.
 Configuration options for the Inference API can be found in the [configuration file][4] under the `TorchServe Inference API endpoint configuration` section.
-The minial configuration only requires the `inference_api_url` option:
+The minimal configuration only requires the `inference_api_url` option:

 ```yaml
 init_config: